jackcooperdev/CauldronDocs/src/content/docs/authentication/mas.md

 ---
-title: MAS
+title: MAS (Microsoft Authentication Scheme)
 description: 'MAS page'
 ---

-# MAS (Microsoft Authentication Scheme)

 These Functions are used for the authentication flow.
 They can be used separate if needed.